Tanner Conner: Professional career

-Conner was signed by the Miami Dolphins as an undrafted free agent on April 30, 2022, shortly after the conclusion of the 2022 NFL Draft.
+Conner was signed by the Miami Dolphins as an undrafted free agent on April 30, 2022, shortly after the conclusion of the 2022 NFL draft.
 He made the Dolphins' initial 53-man roster out of training camp.

+On August 29, 2023, Conner was waived by the Dolphins and re-signed to the practice squad.
+He signed a reserve/future contract with Miami on January 15, 2024.

+On November 6, 2025, Conner was waived by the Dolphins, and re-signed to the practice squad.

 Personal life

 Conner's father, Andy, played college football at the University of Oregon.